Energy prices: why you should shop around to save money

-The UK's Big Six gas and electricity firms are facing fresh criticism for failing to cut energy bill prices in line with falls in wholesale prices.
+The UK's 'Big Six' gas and electricity firms have continued to face criticism for failing to cut energy bills in line with falls in wholesale prices.

 How have prices changed?

 The six major suppliers reduced their gas prices by between 1.3 per cent and 5.1 per cent during the first four months of the year.
 But Labour's pledge for an 18-month energy bill freeze meant the Big Six boosted their profits by keeping their prices artificially high, says the Daily Telegraph.
 Energy companies refused to reduce tariffs by too much in case they were forced to freeze prices under a Labour government.

 How can you keep costs down?

 Fixed-term energy deals are becoming an increasingly attractive option as prices soar.
 Most suppliers offer a fixed-price deal, in which they freeze the cost of electricity and gas units for a set period.
 However, some tariffs do incur cancellation penalties if you pull out early.

 Are there any other discounts or deals?

 Experts recommend shopping around for the best deal in order to save cash, a process made easier in recent years with the introduction of price-comparison websites.
 Paying bills by direct debit and sending off regular meter readings to ensure you are paying for actual usage can also help to save money, as can signing up for both gas and electricity from one supplier and changing to online-only bills.

 What is the CMA report going to change?

-Despite early indications to the contrary, it appears the regulator will not demand that the Big Six are broken up.
-It had been speculated that the final report would seek to limit the power for the major firms by forcing them to split off their power generation capabilities from their retail operations, but the Daily Mail says it has not found evidence of an unfair advantage.
+Despite early indications to the contrary, the regulator has not demanded the Big Six be broken up.
+It had been speculated the final report would seek to limit the power for the major firms by forcing them to split off their power generation capabilities from their retail operations, but its report states it has not found evidence of an unfair advantage.

 What other steps can you take?